warehouse-web/warehouse/content/about/index.md

 ---
 templateKey: about-page
 title: Warehouse
-leftColumn: >-
+leftColumn: A place for clothes in context
-  A place for clothes in context
+rightColumn: >-
   ABOUT